 Satisfactory completion of courses is justified, among other things, by attendance, level of involvement in class, the assignments, homework, etc. completed, and the level of achievement.
-If the Principal determines that a student is in danger of not completing course satisfactorily, she will be warned in writing in time for her to correct the problem and satisfactorily complete the course.
+If the Principal determines that a student is in danger of not completing a course satisfactorily, she will be warned in writing in time for her to correct the problem and satisfactorily complete the course.

-If deemed not to have completed a course, the student will receivean 'N' determination.
+If deemed not to have completed a course, the student will receive an 'N' determination.
 The course will be listed as 'Not Completed'.

 Students have the right to appeal against an 'N' determination.
-The appropriate form can be obtained from the Principal.
-Appeals against 'N' determinations should be lodged with the Principal, who will advise you of the date by which the appeal must be submitted.
-If a student is dissatisfied with the result of the school review of her appeal, she should advise the Principal that she wishes the appeal to be referred to the NSW Education Standards Authority (NESA).
+The appropriate form can be obtained from the relevant Faculty Head Teacher.
+Appeals against 'N' determinations should be lodged with the relevant Deputy Principal, who will advise you of the date by which the appeal must be submitted.
+If a student is dissatisfied with the result of the school review of his appeal, he should advise the Deputy Principal that he wishes the appeal to be referred to the NSW Education Standards Authority (NESA).